reiver/star-wars-toy-photography/README.md

 Also, there are many other Instagram accounts out there for **Star Wars toy photography**.

 This list is not meant to be the exhaustive.
-It is just meant to get you started with **Star Wars toy photographers** to follow.
+**This list of is just meant to get you started with _Star Wars toy photographers_ to follow.**

+There are certainly many other **Star Wars toy photographers** to follow too.

 ## Hashtags on Instagram